xinminlabs/synvert-tools/README.md

 # Synvert Tools

-It is a sinatra app that uses [synvert](https://github.com/xinminlabs/synvert) to offer online code converting and matching service.
+It helps to practice how synvert converts ruby code to ast nodes and how synvert rules match ruby code.

 ## Installation